 Welcome to 5CC!

 The children have settled in brilliantly into Year 5 and have been working hard on their learning.
-It's been great fun getting to know each other, and Mrs Kelly and I are really looking forward to the coming year.
+It's been great fun getting to know each other.
+Mrs Kenward, Miss Lock and I are really looking forward to the coming year.

 Below is some key information that you may find useful.

-Please ensure you record any reading that takes place at home with a simple comment inside your child’s Reading Record.
-Children can read books, newspapers or even web pages (educational of course!) and can self-sign to say that they have read.
+We ask that you ensure you record any reading that takes place at home with a simple comment inside your child’s Reading Record.
+If the children read certain books from our reading recommendation list, they earn a sticker and 5 Dojo points.

-Spellings are handed out on a Monday ready for a test the following Monday.
-Please make sure the children are practising their spellings every week.
-Children can practise their spellings in any way they like – we have sent home a list of suggested techniques (some are quite fun!) to help the children learn the weekly list.
+Spellings are handed out and tested each week.
+Please make sure your child is practising their spellings every week.
+Children can practise their spellings in any way they like.
+Below you can see a selection of suggested techniques to help in learning spellings.